Be the change you want to see.

 New Leadership - Harold Lovell

 Harold Lovell is elected UPP political leader at the party's 2015 convention, succeeding Baldwin Spencer after more than two decades of leadership.
-Lovell, a trained economist and former Finance Minister, brings a technocratic approach to party renewal, focusing on policy depth, community engagement, and rebuilding local party structures in the wake of the 2014 defeat.
+Lovell, a lawyer, visiting professor at the University of Toronto and former Finance Minister, brings legal insight, policy depth, community engagement and rebuilding local party structures to the party's renewal in the wake of the 2014 defeat.

 Feb-April 2017